stormpath/stormpath-documentation/source/005_auth_n.rst

 .. _configure-sp-in-idp:

-Step 3: Configure Your Service Provider in Your Identity Provider
+Step 3: Retrieve Your Service Provider Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next you will have to configure your Stormpath-powered application as a Service Provider in your Identity Provider.
+This means that you will need to retrieve the correct metadata from Stormpath.

 In order to retrieve the required values, start by sending a GET to the Directory's Provider: